Coronavirus digest: China vaccinates nearly 1 billion | DW | 16.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-China has vaccinated over 70% of its population.
+China has vaccinated more than 70% of its population.
 Meanwhile, UNICEF has urged nations to reopen schools.
 Follow DW for the latest.

 Chinese authorities said on Thursday that 71% of its population of 1.4 billion had received both shots of the coronavirus vaccine.